corkami/collisions/README.md

 Don't play with fire, don't rely on MD5.

 (\*) Colliding any pair of files has been possible for many years, but it takes several hours each time, with no shortcut.
-This page provide tricks specific to file formats and pre-computed collision prefixes to make collision **instant**.
+This page provide tricks specific to file formats and precomputed collision prefixes to make collision **instant**.
 `git clone`.
 Run Script.
 Done.

 # Hash collisions and exploitations